PhoenixTales/phoenix-docs/world/world-v0-1.md

 [Add Images]

 Not in conflict with the Alpha design is the addition of the two, small dungeons that have to be explored in the Release Story.
 But whereas being serviceable, they were a missed opportunity to present a unique Monastery dungeon.
 The Monastery of the release version did not contain any kind of basement as the Alpha Temple did.
-The two "dungeons" each only consisted of a single tunnel into a cave, and one of the dungeons contained a small room that they recycled several times in the world, making it everything else but unique.
+The two dungeons each only consisted of a single linear tunnel into a cave, and one of the dungeons contained a small room that they recycled several times in the world, making it everything but unique.

 (They added several such copies of already existing cave models at many (often questionable) places in the game world in the last few months of development, leaving them without any purpose in the story of the game nor with any environmental storytelling.
 In many cases they were left completely empty, without even random content in them.)